yegor256/blog/_drafts/_speed.md

 must care only about speed&mdash;close tasks as soon as possible&mdash;
 which means [make money]({% pst 2018-01-09-micro-budgeting %}).

-Won't this attitude ruin the project and turn the code base into mess?
+Won't this attitude ruin the project and turn the code base into a mess?

 Yes, it will, if the project doesn't care about its quality either.